April 6, 2024

 RANDOLPH - Saturday's Central Vermont Chamber Music Festival opening concert was about as good as one is likely to hear in Vermont - which means anywhere in the world.

-Celebrating its 22nd year at Chandler Music Hall, the two-week New York-based chamber music festival opened with three masterpieces, expertly and beautifully played.
+Celebrating its 22nd year at Chandler Center for the Arts, the two-week New York-based chamber music festival opened with three masterpieces, expertly and beautifully played.
 The major work was Czech composer Bedrich Smetana's Piano Trio in g minor, Opus 15.
 The Bohemian-flavored 1855 work rambles beautifully, mixing passion with pathos, in the mid-Romantic tradition.

 Pianist Jung Lin, violinist Arturo Delmoni and cellist Peter Sanders, the festival's founder and artistic director, delivered an expert, virtuosic and passionate performance - with plenty of tenderness as well.
 The Taiwan-born Juilliard-trained Lin played with an attractive mix of power and clarity, delivering the quietly lyrical passages poetically.